betsee/cellnition/docs/usage.md

 applying each input state, and determining the equilibrium state that the system transitions to.
 6. Output, plot, and analyze the resulting Network Finite State Machines.

+The general concept of working with Cellnition can be appreciated in the following flowchart:

 ![Cellnition Workflow with Clinical Application](img/cellnition_workflow_1.png)